embeddedartistry/athena-bootloader/README.md

 This happens because *Uno* has the autoreset feature that resets the board after a serial connection.

-Due to "autoreset" for remote tftp programming is being implemented using a watchddog timer timeout, the bootloader will do a full cycle after every reset, physical or software.
+Due to the fact that "autoreset" for remote tftp programming is implemented using a watchddog timer timeout, the bootloader will do a full cycle after every reset, physical or software.
 For those who want *Adaboot No-Wait Mod*-like functionality, we have been testing some options on how to circumvent these limitations, but they still need refinement.